South Dublin County Council: Changes in affiliation

-Some overlaps occur: Rathfarnham-Templeogue local electoral area occupies parts of three constituencies: Dublin South, Dublin South-Central and Dublin South-West.
-Firhouse-Bohernabreena local electoral area occupies parts of two constituencies: Dublin South-Central and Dublin South-West.

-The following tables illustrate the detailed administrative-electoral county structure, or polling scheme:

 Controversies

-2019 Wetlands Destruction
+2019 wetlands destruction

 In 2019, South Dublin County Council sanctioned the mass dumping of silt in a wetlands park which it had previously vowed to protect.
 A large part of the park's ecosystem was destroyed, buried under several feet of silt which was then leveled with heavy machinery.
 The destruction enraged environmental groups, who estimated that thousands of animals were buried and killed, including several protected and endangered species.
 In response, the council confirmed that they would review their silt disposal process, while admitting no wrongdoing.